The X Factor Israel season 4: Song selection round

 Each of the four finalists was given two songs as selected from a public submission by a six-member committee (made up of the director of IPBC/Kan's radio stations, three radio representatives, one television representative and one representative of Reshet 13).
 The assessment to choose the songs began by mid-November 2021.

 On 30 January 2022, the eight songs that qualified for the selection were revealed.
 Viewers were invited to vote on one of two songs given to each finalist, with voting open to the public on Kan's website and app.
 On 3 February 2022, each finalist performed both songs they were given during a special selection show, alternatively titled Hashir Shelanu L'Eurovizion ("Our Song for Eurovision"), which was broadcast on Kan 11, Kan Gimel and Kan's digital platforms.
 The finalists' chosen songs were determined by the viewers (50% of the vote), the judges (25% of the vote) and the professional committee (25% of the vote).

 Final

 The final was held on 5 February 2022 and took place in the following format: in the first stage, the four finalists performed a special cover version of an existing song they have chosen.
-Immediately after the first performance, one finalist was be eliminated.
+Immediately after the first performance, one finalist was eliminated.
 In the second stage, the remaining three finalists performed the song that was chosen for them to perform at Eurovision.
 The results are determined by the viewers (50% of the vote), the judges (25% of the vote) and the professional committee (25% of the vote).